Do you have a brilliant mobile app idea? Are you worried others might steal it from you and use it as their own?

 Remember, avoid going with the first patent lawyer you come across.
 You must always look for the best lawyer that’s well within your budget.

-Many industry experts recommend hiring a patent attorney that can do worldwide searches for apps with processes and functionalities similar to yours.
+Many industry experts recommend hiring a patent attorney who can do worldwide searches for apps with processes and functionalities similar to yours.
 This way, you’ll avoid any unexpected violations against other companies.

 Essentially, it’s a lot better to spend a few dollars to ensure your app has a higher chance of getting approved than having to start all over again.